load libraries

 x = "N per group",

-title = "Power curve for observed effect size"
+title = "Power curve from repeated simulated studies"

 )